 The Goddess of fertility in her egg shaped frame reveals her female body where life is made and born and is therefore a great sign for women wishing to become mothers.

 For anyone, the World is the card of achievements in any given field, of challenges overcome and happiness in their personal life.

 Qualities that can help you identify someone through the World in a spread: mature, open, nurturing, confident, balanced, wise, happy.

 A reversed World is: unhappy, defeated, pessimistic, grieving, arrogant, hostile, sterile.

 The Queens of the Minor Arcana

-In the Marseille traditions, Kings are always good and benevolent figures unless the card is reversed.
-Once again, this has to do with the medieval tradition in which this Tarot finds its roots.
-In this same tradition, naturally, Queens are mostly good and seriously powerful, but also more complex.
+In the Marseille and Italian traditions, Kings are always good and benevolent unless reversed.
+However, this only has to do with the medieval tradition in which Tarot finds its roots.
+In this same tradition, naturally, Queens are mostly good and powerful, but also more complex.

 Queen of Wands

 The Queen of Wands usually stands for a well balanced personality where sweetness and dynamism are combined.
 She is active and speaks of success.